Thursday, March 21, 2019

 LB: Amedeo Carboni (Italy)

 Amedeo Carboni played for a number of Italian clubs before joining Roma in 1990.
 He stayed there for 7 seasons mainly as a starter before he went to Valencia in 1997.
 With Valencia, his team made it to the Champions' League Finals twice and won the UEFA Cup/League Double in 2003/2004.
 He played 9 seasons with them.
-He represented Italy at the Euro 1996, where he earned two of his 18 caps for Italy.
+He represented Italy at the European Championship in 1996, where he earned two of his 18 caps for Italy.

 Amedeo Carboni